 On Hauptwerk forum: Computer hardware / specs

-You can run Hauptwerk on an Apple MAC (with Os X) or a Windows PC (Windows 7, XP or Vista).
+You can run Hauptwerk on an Apple MAC (with Os X) or a Windows PC (Windows 7, Windows 8.1 or Windows 10).

 Windows Vista 32 bit 2 GB limit

 Windows Vista 32 bit (standard version) has a limit that you can use a maximum of 2 GB

 per application.
 This is too less for Hauptwerk when you want to use large samplesets.
 There is a workaround, see: